 In many cases, it is desirable to derive a new ID from an existing EIDR ID rather than obtain a unique EIDR ID for an object.
-ALID, identifying an entitlement in an Avail, is a good example.
-In these cases, it is strongly preferred to indicate that the identifier is not being used in the correct context by using EIDR-X rather than EIDR-S. That is, use the eidr-x ID scheme, and construct the ID using the EIDR-X format.
+In these cases, eidr-x is used.
+For example a unique EIDR cannot be created for an entitlement so EIDR-X is used to create unique ALIDs.